edwaldoalmeida/coding-exercises-javascript/README.md

 ## Running

-I've developed these files using macOS, Node and VS Code.
+I've developed these files using macOS, Node.js and VS Code.

 You can run them by doing